erlyvideo/erlyvideo.github.com/source/_posts/2013-01-04-unobtrusive-read.markdown

 Post about [deadlocks](/2013/01/03/deadlocks-1/) was finished with promise to tell about other ways to remove deadlocks from system, while maintaining it responsive and keeping control of system load.

-This capter will be about unobtrusive reads: how to read data from process without affecting its performance.
+This chapter will be about unobtrusive reads: how to read data from process without affecting its performance.

 <!-- more -->